DiNitride/LanzlOrbiter/README.md

-# LanzlOrbiter
+# Lanzl Orbiter

-A weather bot
+A Discord bot that generates fictional daily weather readings, written for the Starbound RP Server